atlemagnussen/garbage-collector/README.md

 - listing a device' current subscriptions

 The web client is just about looking up and displaying garbage calendar and give option to subscribe to notifications.
-The tricky part is the service worker and push notification stuff, so I used workbox for making it a little simpler.
+The notifications are done through a service worker and the app is installable.
+It does not look great on desktop, but on mobile it's OK.
+You can swipe through the months.

 ## Run locally and debug